 Playa Revolcadero s/n, Col. Granjas del Marques, Acapulco, Mexico

-Situated in three buildings on Revolcadero Beach, the Fairmont Acapulco Princess is a massive luxury hotel with 1,017 rooms, including seven penthouse suites.
+Situated in three buildings on Revolcadero Beach, the Princess Mundo Imperial is a massive luxury hotel with 1,017 rooms, including seven penthouse suites.
 The high–rise somehow still manages to serve up a laid–back charm and consistent service, plus the 480 acres of grounds and golf course offer plenty of room to roam.

 The open–air lobby is flanked by charming fountains, and dotted with sculptures from Mexican artists.
 A lively bar located there takes full advantage of the splendid scenery indoors.
 Outside, five free–form swimming pools—one a saltwater lagoon—frame the property.
 The surrounding gardens contain over 750 plant species and sheltering a colorful assortment of swans, flamingos and tropical birds.